talassio/vetools/README.md

 ```
 ![tsprec](https://github.com/talassio/vetools/raw/master/demos/tsprec.png)

-vetools catalog format is can be easily used with other maping packages.
+vetools catalog format can be easily used with other maping packages.

 ## Interactive maps using leaflet package
 ```R